thinkshout/thinkshout/blog/_posts/2016-07-18-drupal-8-routing-tricks-for-better-admin-urls.md

 image: http://thinkshout.com/assets/images/ts_icon.jpg
 ---

 The National Center for Youth Law (NCYL) approached us with a clear design in mind to replace their existing software with a new web application.
-A web application differs from a website in that a website primarily provides content where a web application primarily provides tools.
+A web application differs from a website in that a website primarily provides *content* where a web application primarily provides *tools*.

 NCYL came to us with a tight deadline, which presented an opportunity for us to take advantage of Drupal 8.
 Drupal 8 introduces a simpler, more standardized object-oriented method of building admin forms.
 We were able to leverage this to build NCYL's toolset quickly and efficiently.